 That's because Beef Rendang was originally created as a method of preserving meat.
 Before refrigeration was available, when wealthy Minangkabau farmers dispatched a cow for a special occasion it was often turned into Rendang.
 With its blistering spiciness (capsaicin is an antimicrobial), low moisture content and high fat content, Rendang provided a way to make the kill last for weeks in the sweltering Indonesian heat.

 First a spice paste is fried to bring out the flavors, then the meat is braised with the spice paste and coconut milk, then after nearly all the liquid has evaporated, the remaining sauce is caramelized by frying it in the oil that the meat released during braising.
 This creates an extremely flavorful coating on the outside of the beef, which eventually absorbs back into the meat, making Rendang improve in flavor over time.
+By the way, if this recipe sounds like too much of an investment in time, I've developed a Chicken Rendang recipe that comes together in about an hour and still delivers exceptional flavor.

 For those of us who aren't lucky enough to be able to head down to a local shop and pick up fresh coconut milk (or lack the patience to grate the coconut and extract it ourselves), I've found a good alternative that beats the canned stuff.
 It's a coconut powder created by spray drying fresh coconut milk, a process that rapidly removes the liquid preserving the flavor profile of fresh coconut milk.
 It's sold in 50 gram packets by a company called Kara and makes about 1 cup of coconut milk per pack.